Haaxor1689/haax-mpq/README.md

 ## Windows executable

-You can also use this CLI as a standalone windows executable.
+You can also use this CLI as a standalone Windows executable.
 Run these scripts after cloning to generate it:

 ```
 pnpm i